-Often women feel nauseated before a cycle of chemotherapy because of prior experience.
+Often patients feel nauseated before a cycle of chemotherapy because of prior experience.
 Anti-anxiety drugs and complementary medical techniques, such as meditation, relaxation training or ginger, can help.
 Nausea and vomiting that occurs after chemotherapy can be treated with anti-emetics (anti-nausea) medications.
 Eating and drinking slowly and after vomiting, and staying hydrated, are very important.
-These side effects must be managed during chemotherapy treatments because uncontrolled vomiting and nausea can interfere with the patient’s ability to receive treatments.
+These side effects must be managed during chemotherapy treatments because uncontrolled vomiting and nausea can interfere with ability to receive treatments.

 Diarrhea is a common side effect of chemotherapy that usually occurs in the days immediately following a chemotherapy treatment.
 Patients with diarrhea need to remember that they can become dehydrated quickly and should be sure to hydrate themselves.

 Drink plenty of fluids, eat high fiber foods, move around and get as much exercise as you are comfortable doing (check with your doctor), try to be consistent with your bowel activity and take a fiber laxative.
 Talk to your doctor before taking any anti-constipation remedy.

 Managing mouth and lip sores: Use a soft toothbrush to avoid injuring your mouth and keep your mouth moist, by drinking plenty of fluids.
 Avoid spicy and harsh foods that can be irritating to your mouth.